zamanianlab/ZamanianLabDocs/docs/protocols/Molecular_Biology/RNA_to_cDNA/RNA_to_cDNA.md

     |10 mM dNTP mix| 1 µL |
     |Molecular Grade H<sub>2</sub>O| to 10 µL |

-3. Incubate the tube at 65ºC for 5 minutes, then place on ice for at least 1 min.
+3. Incubate the tube at 65ºC for 5 minutes using the thermocycler, then place on ice for at least 1 min.

 4. Prepare the following cDNA Synthesis Mix, adding each component in the indicated order.
 Synthesis Mix is enough for one reaction (scale accordingly).